A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 blood coming up when you cough

 Feel paralyzed like the weights fractured my brain’s c6

+Coldest december i saw
+Waiting for them to give us the
+Say if they can operate or if its the

 This is my veitnam, i shouldnt have gotten i to this, and i dont have a good way out